-At the course www page you find data files with instantaneous flow fields (statistically independent).
-The data files include the instantaneous variables u (v_1), v (v_2), w (v_3) and k_T (made non-dimensional by u_τ and ρ).
-Use Matlab or Octave on Linux/Ubuntu.
-Octave is a Matlab clone which can be downloaded for free here both on Linux and Windows.
-Use one of these programs to analyze the data.
-You find a Matlab/Octave program at the www page which reads the data and computes the mean velocity.
+Use Python, Matlab or Octave to analyze the data.
+You find a Python/Matlab/Octave program at the www page which reads the data and computes the mean velocity.
 The data files are Matlab binary files.
 Since the data files are rather large, it is recommended that you do all tasks using only data files '1'.
 When everything works, then use also data files '2', '3' and '4', and average by use of all four files.